 Arrest of children

-The To seize a person suspected of breaking the law and hold them in custody.
-Police have powers to arrest and charge suspected offenders and bring them before a court. provisions stated above apply to children and to adults.
+The arrest provisions stated above apply to children and to adults.
 Once arrested, children (under 18) are treated differently by the criminal justice system.

 The Victoria Police Manual states that children are to be kept in custody only as a last alternative.
-The use of The procedure that allows a person who has been charged with an offence to be released from police control or prison until the hearing of the case.
-Courts can add conditions to bail.
-For example, they can require that people released on bail promise to come to the court on a set date, or put up an amount of money that they cannot get back if they do not appear as they promised.
-See also undertaking. with conditions is preferable to remand (Victoria Police Manual, operations 113–16: bail and remand).
+The use of bail with conditions is preferable to remand (Victoria Police Manual, operations 113–16: bail and remand).
 The Victoria Police Manual also sets out where children can be kept until going before a court if they are to be held on remand.

 Interrogation of children

-If the suspect is under 18, police must not question or carry out an investigation unless the suspect’s parent or Someone who is legally responsible for taking care of another person or their property. is present.
+If the suspect is under 18, police must not question or carry out an investigation unless the suspect’s parent or guardian is present.
 If they are not available, an independent person (see ‘Role of the independent person’, below) must be present.
-The suspect must also be given the chance to talk to the parent, guardian or independent person in a place where they won’t be overheard (s 464E Crimes Act (Vic)).
+The suspect must also be given the chance to talk to the parent, guardian or independent person in a place where they won’t be overheard (s 464E Crimes Act 1958 (Vic).

 The police do not have to wait until the parent, guardian or independent person is present when:

-- it is felt that communication would result in the escape of an accomplice or the destruction of Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects.; or
+- it is felt that communication would result in the escape of an accomplice or the destruction of evidence; or

 - the safety of other people means that questioning should not be delayed.